Wiederholung/Wordle/README.md

 ## Structure

-The workspace contains two folders by default, where:
+The workspace contains 4 folders by default, where are:

-- `src`: the folder to maintain sources
+- `src`: source code
-- `lib`: the folder to maintain dependencies
+- `doc`: JavaDoc
-- `doc`: the folder to maintain documentation files
+- `out`: compiled files
+- `resources`: word database and test case

 ## Complie & Run